MuhammadMouostafa/object-oriented-programming/4-polymorphism/1-polymorphism.md

 # Compile-Time Polymorphism
 This type of polymorphism is achieved by function overloading or operator overloading.
-> Note: we explaind function overloading previusly
+> Note: we explained function overloading previusly

 # Runtime Polymorphism